Tips for Parents

 - Learn about the program.There are many moving parts to the Destination Imagination program.
 You can learn a lot about the program by reviewing our Program Materials, which are included with the purchase of a Team Number.
 Don’t be afraid to ask questions!
 You can call headquarters toll free at 888.321.1503, or write an email to AskDI@dihq.org.

-There are also a variety of marketing tools that are available for free on our Downloads Page.
+There are also a variety of marketing tools that are available for free here.
 The tools are great for anyone looking to learn more about Destination Imagination, and can also be handed out to interested parties.

 Destination Imagination Instant Challenges require teams to engage in quick, creative and critical thinking.
 At a tournament, a team will receive an Instant Challenge and the materials with which to solve it.
 The team members must think on their feet by applying appropriate skills to produce a solution in a period of just 5 to 8 minutes.